RLAlab/rlalab.github.io/content/authors/Icvara Barbier/_index.md

   #- Researchers
 ---

 Hello everyone!
 I am Içvara from Switzerland.
-I did my PhD on synthetic gene regulatory networks for spatiotemporal formation in E.coli while at Imperial, I work on C. acnes, a skin bacterium.
+I did my PhD on synthetic gene regulatory networks for spatiotemporal formation in _Escherichia coli_ while at Imperial, I work on _Cutibacterium acnes_, a skin bacterium.
 Outside the lab, I like to hang out with people and do sports, mainly martial arts but I also started running and bouldering.
 I also enjoy a lot being in nature!